cogmaster-stats/r-cogstats/slides/03-anova.md

 ========================================================

 * Parallel (independent) groups
-* Factorial experiment
+* Completely randomized design
-* Complete or incomplete block designs, Latin square design
+* Incomplete block design (e.g., Latin square)
 * Split-plot design
 * Repeated measures, including cross-over trials

+**Randomization** (random allocation of units to treatments–experimental vs. quasi-experimental design), **factorial arrangement** of treatments, and **blocking** (grouping of similar units based on known but irrelevant characteristics) are keys components of experimental design (<span class="showtooltip" title="Montgomery D (2012).
+Design and Analysis of Experiments, 8th edition.
+John Wiley \&amp; Sons."><a href="">Montgomery, 2012</a></span>).

 Describing variables relationships
 ========================================================
-R relies on a 'formula' to describe relation between one or multiple response variables and one or more explanatory variables, according to Wilkinson & Rogers's notation (<span class="showtooltip" title="Wilkinson G and Rogers C (1973).
+R relies on a 'formula' to describe the relation between one or multiple response variables and one or more explanatory variables, according to Wilkinson & Rogers's notation (<span class="showtooltip" title="Wilkinson G and Rogers C (1973).
 'Symbolic description of factorial models for analysis of variance.'
 Applied Statistics, 22, pp. 392-399."><a href="">Wilkinson & Rogers, 1973</a></span>; <span class="showtooltip" title="Chambers J and Hastie T (1992).
 Statistical Models in S. Wadsworth \&amp; Brooks.
 ISBN: 0534167649."><a href="">Chambers & Hastie, 1992</a></span>).

-In the case of ANOVA and regression, the response variable is put on the left of the `~` operator, followed by
+In the case of ANOVA and regression, a single response variable is put on the left of the `~` operator, followed by

 | RHS     | Variable type    | Meaning                     | Equiv. to             |
 | ------- |:----------------:|:---------------------------:|:---------------------:|